Powerlearnproject/se-day1-assignment-Mike-soft-cyber/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+-Software engineering is a field of computer science that deals with designing, developing, deploying, and maintaining of high quality software products.
+It's importances in the technology industry are:
+-Reliability: It is able to function as it is intended to do.
+-Scalability: it can handle increased load while still functioning properly with no problems.
+-Security: provides protection through authentication, authorization, and security of user information.

 Identify and describe at least three key milestones in the evolution of software engineering.